-Prof. Enrique Soriano was a former World Bank/IFC Governance Consultant, Columnist, Book Author, former Chair of the Marketing Cluster, Program Director for Real Estate and Professor of Global Marketing at the ATENEO Graduate School of Business.
-After more than three decades of combining academic work and occupying senior executive positions, Prof Soriano is currently the Executive Director of the Wong + Bernstein Group, an Asia Pacific based Strategic Advisory firm that specializes on Family Governance and Next Generation Leadership.
-He is also a Senior Advisor of the Family In Business Strategic Group, Senior Fellow on Governance at the IPMI International Business School in Jakarta, Indonesia and an active member of the Singapore Institute of Directors (SID).
+Prof. Enrique Soriano was a former World Bank/IFC Governance Consultant, Columnist, Book Author, former

+Chair of the Marketing Cluster, Program Director for Real Estate and Professor of Global Marketing at the Ateneo Graduate School of Business.
+After more than three (3) decades of combining academic work and occupying senior executive positions, Prof. Soriano is currently the Executive Director of the Wong + Bernstein Group, an Asia Pacific-based Strategic Advisory firm that specializes on Family Governance and Next Generation Leadership.
+He is also a Senior Advisor of the Family In Business Strategic Group, Senior Fellow on Governance at the IPMI International Business School in Jakarta, Indonesia and an active member of the Singapore Institute of Directors.
+He also sits as an independent director at PA Properties, Inc. and was recently elected as an independent director of Alliance Global Group, Inc.

-Now "living his third professional life", his advocacy related to Leadership, Innovation, Strategic Management and Corporate Governance has made him a sought-after Senior Advisor to family owned businesses in Asia and resource speaker in International Conferences in the US, Canada, UK, ASEAN and Africa.
-Due to his strategic advocacies, he has been recognized and invited to lecture and deliver talks at dozens of Universities in Asia and North America, notably Harvard University and the University of San Francisco.
+Now living his third professional life, his advocacy related to Leadership, Innovation, Strategic Management and Corporate Governance has made him a sought-after Senior Advisor to family-owned businesses in Asia and resource speaker in international conferences in the US, Canada, UK, ASEAN and Africa.
+Due to his strategic advocacies, he has been recognized and invited to lecture and deliver talks at dozens of universities in Asia and North America, notably, Harvard University and the University of San Francisco.

-Prof Soriano holds a B.A. in History from the University of the Philippines, an MBA from De La Salle University, Doctorate Units at the UP National College of Public Administration and has an Executive Diploma in Directorships at the Singapore Management University.
+Prof. Soriano holds a B.A. in History from the University of the Philippines, a Master's in Business Administration from De La Salle University, Doctorate Units at the UP National College of Public Administration and has an Executive Diploma in Directorships at the Singapore Management University.
 He also pursued Post Graduate Education specializing in Behavioral Finance at the Harvard Kennedy School of Government and at the National University of Singapore Business School focusing on Asian Family Businesses.
-Presently, he sits as Lead Independent Director Emperador Inc., MREIT Fund Managers and provides board level advisory to Ultra High Net Worth (UHNW) Family Businesses in Asia.
+Presently, he sits as Lead Independent Director of Emperador Inc., MREIT Fund Managers and provides board level advisory to Ultra High Net Worth Family Businesses in Asia.